Desno365/Desno365.github.io/minecraft/jukebox-mod/index.md

 ## Changelog

+**Jukebox Mod r003**
+{% highlight text %}
+- UPDATE: IDs of discs updated, now they are the same as in Minecraft PC
+- UPDATE: discs moved in the Tools category in the creative menu
+- UPDATE: the useless Information UI has been removed
+- FIX: the disc is not removed anymore from hand in creative
+{% endhighlight %}

 **Jukebox Mod r002**
 {% highlight text %}
-- NEW: now it's possible to craft the jukebox.
+- NEW: now it's possible to craft the jukebox
 - UPDATED: increased the distance when the volume of the music is 0 (before the volume became 0 at 30 blocks, now you need a distance of 65 blocks for a volume of 0).
-This is now the same as the PC.
+This is now the same as the PC
 {% endhighlight %}

 **Jukebox Mod r001**